Internships at The Art Effect

 Community Program Interns

-Community Program Interns support the development, implementation, and assessment of Spark/MSL curricula and programming by helping run workshops and after school classes, assisting in curriculum development, and creating new teaching materials, as well as researching youth film festivals and coordinating submissions of Spark’s student-produced work.
+Community Program Interns support the development, implementation, and assessment of The Art Effect curricula and programming by helping run workshops and after school classes, assisting in curriculum development, and creating new teaching materials, as well as researching youth film festivals and coordinating submissions of Spark’s student-produced work.
 Community Program Interns gain experience in: designing and leading students through creative projects and activities, assisting classes with attendance records, student files, and digital media management support, and helping finalize and complete student-produced projects for final delivery and exhibition.
 Community Program Interns work closely with one of the following programs:

 - Community Program Intern, The MADLab: